-Important Dates for the Handelay family
+Early History of the Handelay family

 This web page shows only a small excerpt of our Handelay research.
 Another 127 words (9 lines of text) covering the years 1086, 1605, 1611 and 1619 are included under the topic Early Handelay History in all our PDF Extended History products and printed products wherever possible.

 Handelay Spelling Variations